-Moving to Bournemouth is one of the best things that’s happened to me, but moving to uni is a big step for everyone and, although we may not admit it, we could all do with a little extra support from time to time.
+Moving to Bournemouth was one of the best things that happened to me, but moving to uni is a big step for everyone and, although we may not admit it, we could all do with a little extra support from time to time.

 You’re not alone!
 BU’s got everything from academic and financial support to a little extra help with emotional and medical advice, which will all be listed in this blog to help you have the best experience possible!
 Please don’t suffer in silence, reach out to BU and they will be able to help.